-Non functional testing is done to ensure that a system/application meets the specified performance requirements.
-Here in non functional software testing, by performance we do not only mean response time, but several other factors such as security, scalability and usability of the application as well.
+Non functional testing ensures that a system/application meets the specified performance requirements.
+In non functional software testing, by performance we do not only mean response time, but several other factors such as security, scalability and usability of the application as well.

 Let's discuss some of the most common non functional testing types below :